 Yes.
 Completing the data templates within the DART is mandatory.

 The data templates have been designed to capture the mandatory requirements of the PGPA Rule.
-The data templates that cover the reporting requirements relevant to each entity are included in the Data Templates chapter of the DART.
-The data templates are also available in the relevant Resource Management Guides (RMG 135, 136, 137).
+The data templates are also available in the relevant Resource Management Guides (RMGs 135, 136, 137).
 We encourage entities to be familiar with the templates in the corresponding RMG prior to drafting your annual report.

 A key piece of functionality of the Transparency Portal is the ability to compare data within annual reports: across years, across entities and more powerfully across both.
-This functionality can be found in the ‘Find data’ and ‘Financial ratios’ functions.
+This functionality can be found in the ‘Get Data Sets’ and ‘Financial ratios’ functions.
 The information contained within the data templates is used to populate these functions of the Transparency Portal.
 This occurs once the data templates are completed, and the digital annual report is published to the Portal.

 The data templates enable Transparency Portal consumers to quickly and easily compare data.
 This is where the data templates add value, however, value is driven by the quality of the data contained in the data sets available - the quality of the data that is inserted into the data templates is extremely important.
 Annual Report Coordinators are encouraged to utilise the available guidance to deliver high quality and consistent information within the find data sets on the Transparency Portal.

 The content of the body of the hard copy annual report needs to be the same as the digital version published onto transparency.gov.au.
-Completing the data templates chapter is only to enable the information to be populated within the find data set function.
+Completing the data templates chapter is only to enable the information to be populated within the 'Get Data Sets’ function.

 The non-financial data templates can be used in the body of your annual report content, to minimise any duplication of effort or the likelihood of errors.
 The data templates are different for each entity type (corporate, non-corporate and companies) and have been designed to capture the required information for annual reporting.

-For the financial date templates, please see the answers below in the Financial Statements chapter.
+For the financial data templates, please see the answers below in the Financial Statements section.